IB: 33 points overall with Three HL subjects at 655

 Why study BA Sociology & Chinese at Goldsmiths?

-- After graduating from Goldsmiths you may be able enrol for one further year of study at CNU in China, leading to the award of a BA in Chinese from this prestigious institution
+- After graduating from Goldsmiths you may be able enrol for one further year of study at Capital Normal University (CNU) in China, leading to the award of a BA in Chinese from this prestigious institution.

 Contact the department